-The attorneys and legal professionals at Stewart J. Guss, Attorney at Law, know that mental trauma from a car accident can disrupt your life in many ways.
+The attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, know that mental trauma from a car accident can disrupt your life in many ways.
 We’ve seen too many people struggle silently with mental trauma for too long before they decide to call us for assistance.

 Proving mental injuries is not simple, and you need the right attorney who knows how to prove this type of claim.
 Our lawyers have represented clients with physical and mental car accident injuries for years, so call us right now at 1-800-898-4877 or to discuss your case for free.

 People often don’t pay nearly as much attention to their mental and emotional injuries from car accidents as they should.
 Reactions such as stress, shock, disorientation may be written off as non-trauma-related reasons, but in reality, car accidents and the resulting injuries regularly cause mental trauma to victims that needs proper treatment—just like physical injuries do.

 One of the most common serious mental injuries following a car accident is post-traumatic stress disorder (PTSD).
 While this condition is often associated with military veterans, studies indicate that at least 9 percent of traffic accident survivors develop PTSD.
 When studying people who sought treatment after their crashes, an average of 60 percent received a PTSD diagnosis.
 These statistics indicate that following a car crash PTSD is much more common than many people may believe.

 - Sudden, involuntary flashbacks of the accident

 - Intense distress if you encounter any reminder of the crash